burn-research/reduced-order-modelling/README.md

-# Library of PCA related functions
+# Reduced-Order Modelling

+This is a library of Matlab functions for performing various Reduced-Order Modelling (ROM).